Deadline for My Memories

 Deadline for My Memories is the debut solo album by Billie Ray Martin, former lead singer of the band Electribe 101.
 It was originally released in October 1995, including Martin's biggest hit single, "Your Loving Arms" and the notable follow-up, "Running Around Town".

 Release history

 The album was first released in Germany on CD in October 1995 and over the same period a vinyl version was released in the United Kingdom.
 The CD version was released in Australia also in late 1995 with the UK CD version being released January 1996.
 The United States and Canada CD versions were released in June 1996.

 Single releases

 "Your Loving Arms" was the first single released from the album, originally reaching number 38 in the UK Singles Chart in 1994, but it went on to reach number 6 when it was re-released the following year.
 It also peaked at number 46 on the US Billboard Hot 100.
 Four further singles were released from the album: "Running Around Town" (UK No. 29), "Imitation of Life" (No. 29), "Space Oasis" (No. 66), and "You & I (Keep Holding on)" (No. 76).

+"Imitation of Life" was released on 27 December 1995.